Claude Code vs OpenCode: Terminal AI Coding Agent Comparison (2026)

 Can I switch between them?

 Yes.
 Your codebase is your codebase.
 No lock-in.
 Use Claude Code one day, OpenCode the next.
-With Ivern Squads, you can use both simultaneously in the same workflow.
+With Ivern AI, you can use both simultaneously in the same workflow.

 What about Gemini CLI?